weilix88/buildsimhub_ruby_api/README.md

 buildsimhub-ruby is guided and supported by the BuildSimHub [Developer Experience Team](mailto:haopeng.wang@buildsimhub.net).

-buildsimhub-ruby is maintained and funded by the BuildSimHub, Inc. The names and logos for buildsimhub-python are trademarks of BuildSimHub, Inc.
+buildsimhub-ruby is maintained and funded by the BuildSimHub, Inc. The names and logos for buildsimhub-ruby are trademarks of BuildSimHub, Inc.

 <a name="license"></a>
 # License